PieKing1215/FallingSandSurvival/README.md

 ### Progress & Feature Requests<br>
 See the [Trello](https://trello.com/b/JCKJ65yP/falling-everything-survival) to get an idea of my progress.<br>
 Please use the [GitHub issues](https://github.com/PieKing1215/FallingEverythingSurvival/issues) page for feature requests.

+### Other notes<br>
+I am not personally affiliated with Nolla Games, nor has Nolla Games endorsed this project.<br>
+Noita and the Falling Everything Engine are © Nolla Games

 ### More Gifs<br>
 ![](preview_2.gif)<br>